-Fat is an essential part of a healthy diet, and is needed for the absorption of the fat-soluble vitamins including vitamins A, D, E, and K. Each gram of fat provides more than double the amount of calories as carbohydrates or protein on a gram per gram basis.
-This makes fat the most energy-dense nutrient.
-The total amount and types of fats that you consume can affect heart health and body composition.
+Fat is an essential part of a healthy diet, provides energy in aerobic type exercise, and is needed for the absorption of the fat-soluble vitamins A, D, E, and K. Fat provides more than double the amount of calories as carbohydrates or protein on a gram per gram basis.
+The total amount and types of fats that you choose may play a role in how effective your dietary strategies are for fat loss and achieving an optimal body composition for your sport.
 In general, unsaturated fats are heart-healthier than saturated or trans fats.
 The TCF7L2 gene is involved in body weight regulation and body composition.
 Research shows that individuals who possess the TT variant of TCF7L2 experience greater weight loss when they consume lower-to-moderate fat diets, in comparison to when they consume higher fat diets.
-For those with the CC or TC variant, there is no difference in weight loss based on the amount of fat consumed, although lower total energy intakes are needed to create a calorie deficit for weight loss.
+For those with the CC or TC variant, there is no difference in weight loss based on the amount of fat consumed, although lower total energy intakes are needed to create a calorie deficit.

-Grau K et al. TCF7L2 rs7903146-macronutrient interaction in obese individuals' responses to a 10-wk randomized hypoenergetic diet.
+Grau K et al. TCF7L2 rs7903146-macronutrient interaction in obese individuals' responses to a 10-wk Mattei J et al. TCF7L2 137 492 140 matchinent interaction in Ocean invitudas responses to a 10-wk randomized hypoenergetic diet.
 American Journal of Clinical Nutrition.
 2010;91:472-9.

 Mattei J et al. TCF7L2 genetic variants modulate the effect of dietary fat intake on changes in body composition during a weight-loss intervention.
 American Journal of Clinical Nutrition.
 2012;96:1129-36.